 3.6: Research Design

-As per, (Cameron, 2009) the research design comforts in briefing the framework of the research work and related topics that will benefit in choosing the most appropriate pattern for collection and analysis.
-A set of approach has been followed in the process of acquiring data that, helps in proper explanation of the research design.
-In academic research pattern, different types of research design are applied that, are exploratory, explanatory and descriptive.
+As per (Cameron, 2009) the research design comforts in briefing the framework of the research work and related topics that will benefit in choosing the most appropriate pattern for collection and analysis.
+A set of approach has been followed in the process of acquiring data that helps in proper explanation of the research design.
+In academic research pattern, different types of research design are applied that are exploratory, explanatory and descriptive.

 Figure 4: Types of Research Design